 - Easy to customize and can be flavored many different ways.

-- Plant-based milk: use any kind, but avoid milk with any added sugar so you can sweeten the pudding to your taste.
+- Plant-based milk: I used Oat milk from Oatly, but you can use any kind of milk you like.
+Avoid milk with any added sugar so you can sweeten the pudding to your taste.

 - Vanilla extract: important I think for an amazing flavor and to enhance sweetness.

-- Sweetener: use your favorite, but I love how maple syrup flavors the pudding.
+- Sweetener: use your favorite, such as sugar or agave nectar, but I love how maple syrup flavors the pudding.

 Here are a few ways you can customize this recipe: